Chris Froome: 2018: winning the Giro

 Froome entered the 2018 Giro d'Italia as one of the favourites to take the overall victory in Rome at the end of May.
-Once at the start of the Giro d'Italia, he was he would be cleared of his offences.
-However, before the race could even begin Froome crashed whilst performing a recon of the opening time trial in Jerusalem.
+Once at the start of the Giro d'Italia, he had been cleared of his offences.
+Before the race could even begin Froome crashed whilst performing a recon of the opening time trial in Jerusalem.
 Froome finished the time trial in 21st place, ceding 35 seconds to overall rival Tom Dumoulin.
-After the race, Team Sky directeur sportif Nicolas Portal admitted that the injury Froome sustained in the crash was worse that they had stated at the time, and Brailsford said that the crash was a setback to Froome's physical condition, which the team felt was below the required level at the start of the Giro.
+After the race, Team Sky directeur sportif Nicolas Portal admitted that the injury Froome sustained in the crash was worse than they had stated at the time, and Brailsford said that the crash was a setback to Froome's physical condition, which the team felt was below the required level at the start of the Giro.

 By the end of the first summit finish on Mount Etna, Froome had risen to eighth overall, one minute and 10 seconds behind early race leader Simon Yates.
 On stage 8, Froome fell on his injured side when his rear wheel slid on a wet climb.
 By the end of stage 9 to Gran Sasso d'Italia, Froome had lost a further one minute and 17 seconds to Yates, dropping to 11th overall.
 Stage 10 could have also proven ominous when afterwards he admitted to feeling pain and an imbalance between his legs; and was glad to maintain his position.

 Froome's first signs of recovery came through on the most difficult climb of the race to that point, Monte Zoncolan, where he distanced all of his main overall rivals, taking the stage win.
 Froome's deficit to the maglia rosa was now 3' 10".
-However, on the final climb of the following stage to Sappada Froome cracked, yielding more than a minute to the other main general classification contenders.
+On the final climb of the following stage to Sappada Froome cracked, yielding more than a minute to the other main general classification contenders.
 Overall, Froome lay 4'52" from Yates, the leader, 2'41" from Dumoulin, 2'24" from Domenico Pozzovivo and 2'15" from Thibaut Pinot.
 Froome's fortune began to change as the race entered the third week, with a strong performance in the 34 km, Stage 16 time trial – from Trento to Rovereto – finishing fifth on the stage, rising to fourth overall and moving to within four minutes of Yates.
 On stage 18 to Prato Nevoso Yates displayed the initial signs of weakness, cracking on the final slopes of the summit finishes and losing 28 seconds to all of his other general classification rivals.